-The actual results of the Group for the period January - April 2022 have been considered as satisfactory.
-The Group has already invoiced the 22% of the projected revenue and is profit making.
-Most of projects for which agreements have been signed are expected to get completed and eventually invoiced not later than December 2022.
+The actual results of the Group for the period January - April 2023 have been considered as satisfactory.
+The Group has already invoiced the 12% of the projected revenue and is profit making.
+Most of projects for which agreements have been signed are expected to get completed and eventually invoiced not later than December 2023.

 - Main sources of financing for the Group:

-- 1) Licensing Revenue from the CGU.
+- 1) Licensing Revenue from the Cash Generating Unit (C.G.U.).

 - 2) Issue of new shares through the CSE.

-- 3) Advances from shareholders in relation to shares that will be listed in the future in the CSE.